Gateway Transportation Center: Amtrak

-Bus transportation
+Intercity Bus

-Intercity bus services are provided by Amtrak Thruway Motorcoach, Greyhound Lines, Burlington Trailways and Megabus.
+Intercity bus services are provided by Amtrak Thruway, Greyhound Lines, Burlington Trailways and Megabus.

+MetroLink and MetroBus

+Gateway Station is located next to the Civic Center Transit Center which serves MetroLink's Red and Blue lines and multiple MetroBus lines.
+It takes about 30 minutes to travel to St. Louis Lambert International Airport via the Red Line.

 Previous Amtrak facilities in St. Louis

 Created in 1971, Amtrak originally operated from St. Louis Union Station.
 However, when it became apparent that there were no longer enough trains serving St. Louis to justify the use of such a large facility, Union Station was abandoned in November 1978.
 Amtrak then moved to a modular structure two blocks east, at 550 S. 16th St; the new station was originally approved on a site west of Union Station in 1976, with a budget of $6.4 million.
-Intended for temporary use, this station – soon dubbed "Amshack" – remained in service for 26 years, even after Union Station reopened and long past the end of its useful life.
+Opened on November 3, 1978 and originally intended for temporary use, this station—soon dubbed "Amshack"—remained in service for 26 years, even after Union Station reopened and long past the end of its useful life.
 On December 20, 2004, Amtrak moved across the street to 551 South 16th Street, a 4000 sqft masonry and steel "interim" structure built at an estimated cost of $600,000.
 The building now houses Amtrak operating and mechanical crews.